sufiyan-syed0921/market-validation-fsy/README.md

 ##### *RQ 2: Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features.​*
 ##### *RQ 3: Assess the comparative desirability of the current product against its primary competitors.​*

+## Conclusions & Key Findings

+##### *RQ 1: Understand whether users of flight simulation yokes perceive feel, smoothness, and precision issues in current market offerings.​*
+##### *RQ 2: Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features.​*
+##### *RQ 3: Assess the comparative desirability of the current product against its primary competitors.​*

 ## Methods & Data Processing
 Our methodological approach to answering these questions included data sources in customer product reviews and survey data